-West Lothian-born Matt Gillies, the latest focus manager, was one of the most successful bosses in City’s history.
+West Lothian-born Matt Gillies, the latest focus manager, was one of the most successful managers in City’s history.

 He joined Bomber Command as a navigator, playing football for his unit.
-In October 1942, whilst stationed at RAF Walton, he signed for Bolton Wanderers.
+In October 1942, while stationed at RAF Walton, he signed for Bolton Wanderers.

 He also guested for Arsenal, Chelsea and QPR during the War.
 Between 1946 and 1952, Gillies made 145 top flight League appearances for Bolton Wanderers, where he was captain.